Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Add a title tag to your file.
 - [ ] Double check that you have proper indentation for readability.
 - [ ] Use semantic tags rather than presentational tags when possible.
+- [ ] (Remember to make a git commit after each set of code changes!)

 **Developer Tools**
 - [ ] Inspect your page at least once using the Source Code Viewer